Nicholas Dawlish (1845-1918)

 Making His Own Luck

-With no powerful family connections Dawlish recognised that he must make his own luck if he was to rise to high rank.
-Knowing that service in home waters, or in the Mediterranean, would offer few opportunities to distinguish himself, he sought assignments elsewhere.
-The most important for his future was to be his spell with the East African Anti-Slavery Patrol, based in Zanzibar, for this was, indirectly, to bring him in contact with that shadowy figure, Admiral Sir Richard Topcliffe, who was to play a significant role in the next period of his career.
+With no powerful family connections, Dawlish recognised that he must make his own luck if he was to rise to high rank.
+Knowing that service in home waters, or in the Mediterranean, would offer few opportunities to distinguish himself in action, he sought assignments elsewhere.
+The most important for his future was to be his spell with the East African Anti-Slavery Patrol, based in Zanzibar. fAn insight into Dawlish’s anti-slavery activities can be gained from the free short story “Britannia’s Rescuers” (click here if interested), which finds him on duty off the coast of Oman in 1875).

-Though details of the first task Dawlish undertook for Topcliffe are vague, and still being researched, it earned him promotion to Commander and a recommendation thereafter for service with the Ottoman Navy.
-Until the dramatic end of his eventful life Dawlish wore two Ottoman decorations with pride, mementoes of his brief service under the Sultan during the Russo-Turkish War of 1877-78.
-They marked his enduring affection for the Turkish fighting man, if not his government, and indeed during the 1914-18 War he was several times heard to say that Turkey's alignment with the Central Powers had broken his heart.
+During the 1914-18 War, Dawlish was several times heard to say that Turkey’s alignment with the Central Powers had broken his heart.
+(See free short story Britannia’s Diamonds, available to members of the mailing list – click here).
 This did not however deter him from a major role in planning the Dardanelles campaign and only urgent need for his services elsewhere denied him the chance to command that operation.

 Churchill afterwards identified this as one of the great lost opportunities of the conflict, proclaiming that “Had Dawlish had the direction of affairs on the 18th of March 1915, the Royal Navy would have anchored off Seraglio Point two days later.”
 That achievement could well have changed history – but Dawlish had already done much to make a similar event possible almost forty years earlier, when he wore the Sultan’s uniform.